JehahJeong/bilateral-manipulator-3d-model/README.md

 # 2-DOF Bilateral Manipulator 3D Models

-This repository provides the STL files for the two-link local and remote manipulators used in the experimental bilateral teleoperation system presented in:
+This repository provides the STL files for the two-link local and remote manipulators used in the experimental bilateral control system presented in:

 **"Synchronization of Bilateral Control Systems Using Time Delay Compensation-Based Sliding Mode Control."**